Foreign tax credits (FTCs)

 IID = ((qualifying expenditures + uplift) / overall expenditure)) x net innovation income x 85%

-It is important to note that the ratio should be calculated on a net basis, implying that (contrary to the [old] PID regime) current year deducted overall expenditure should be deducted from the current year qualifying innovation income.
+It is important to note that the ratio should be calculated on a net basis, implying that current year deducted overall expenditure should be deducted from the current year qualifying innovation income.

-It is thereby also provided that excess deduction that cannot be used due to insufficient taxable basis can be carried forward to be compensated with future taxable profits (contrary to the [old] PID regime).
+Excess deduction that cannot be used due to insufficient taxable basis can be carried forward to be compensated with future taxable profits.

 The qualifying expenditure may be uplifted by 30%, with a maximum of the overall expenditure.
 This means that the uplift may increase the qualifying expenditure but only to the extent that the taxpayer has non-qualifying expenditure.
 The purpose of this uplift is to ensure that the nexus approach does not penalise taxpayers excessively for acquiring IP or outsourcing R&D activities to related parties.